The festival takes place October 4th to 11th 2020.

 5. Shipping of screening copies to IndieCork

-Screening copies must arrive to our office, either digitally or hard copy no later than September 7th 2018.
+Screening copies must arrive to our office, either digitally or hard copy in good time.
 This is important as all copies must be checked in advance of screening.

-Screening copies that are not digital files will be returned to the shipper by IndieCork within two weeks of the screening date.
+Screening copies that are not digital files will be returned to the shipper by IndieCork within three weeks of the screening date.

 IndieCork will bear responsibility for outbound shipping only.